-S. pneumoniae can also cause ear infections, sinusitis and meningitis.
-If necessary, most pneumonias have a high chance of cure with antibiotic treatment.
+S. pneumoniae can also cause ear infections, sinusitis, and meningitis.
+Most pneumonia has a high chance of cure with antibiotic treatment if necessary.
 A pneumococcal vaccine can help prevent those at higher risk from developing this disease.

-Streptococcus pneumoniae is a bacterium in the form of cocci.
+Streptococcus pneumonia is a bacterium in the form of cocci.

 Tuberculosis (TB) is an infectious disease of the lungs.
 It is usually caused by a bacterium called Mycobacterium tuberculosis.
 Tuberculosis can be fatal without proper treatment.

-The disease is spread through the air when an infected person coughs, sneezes or even speaks.
-In several developed countries, TB has increased with the increase in HIV infections due to the weakening of the immune system of people infected with HIV.
+The disease is spread through the air when an infected person coughs, sneezes, or even speaks.
+In several developed countries, TB has increased with the increase in HIV infections due to weakening the immune system of people infected with HIV.

 Antibiotics are used to treat tuberculosis.
 Isolation to help prevent the spread of an active infection is also typical of the treatment of this disease.
 The treatment can be long, lasting from 6 months to a year, depending on the severity of the infection.

-Cholera is an intestinal infection caused by the bacterium Vibrio cholerae .
-Cholera is a foodborne disease that is usually transmitted by food and water contaminated with Vibrio cholerae .
+Cholera is an intestinal infection caused by the bacterium Vibrio cholera.
+Cholera is a foodborne disease usually transmitted by food and water contaminated with Vibrio cholerae.

-Around the world, approximately 3 to 5 million cases occur annually, with approximately 100,000 more deaths.
+Around the world, approximately 3 to 5 million cases occur annually, with about 100,000 more deaths.
 Most cases of infection occur in areas with little water and food sanitation.

 Cholera can vary from mild to severe.
-Symptoms of the severe form include diarrhea, vomiting and cramps.
+Symptoms of the powerful form include diarrhea, vomiting, and cramps.
 Cholera is usually treated by hydrating the infected person.
 In more severe cases, antibiotics can be used to help the person recover.

-The dysentery bacillus is an intestinal inflammation caused by bacteria in the genus Shigella .
+The dysentery bacillus is an intestinal inflammation caused by bacteria in the genus Shigella.
 Like cholera, it is transmitted through contaminated food and water.
-Dysentery is also transmitted by people who do not wash their hands after going to the bathroom.
+Dysentery is also shared by people who do not wash their hands after going to the bathroom.